Transfer News: Timothy Weah joins Lille from Paris Saint-Germain on five-year deal | Goal.com

 As a result, the exciting talent will have the opportunity to play Champions League football next year, without being behind PSG’s fearsome front three of Neymar, Kylian Mbappe and Edison Cavani.

-“For me LOSC is the best choice to progress and save time,” Weah said in a statement.
+“For me LOSC is the best choice to progress and earn playing time,” Weah said in a statement.

 “It’s a young and ambitious team, I know that [head coach] Christophe Galtier and his staff are very professional and appreciated by the players.